youssefbelghmi/predict-black-carbon-concentrations-and-sources/README.md

 This notebook explores how atmospheric conditions contribute to measurement bias:

-- Comparison of BC and secondary aerosol behavior with respect to EC
+- Comparison of BC and aerosol behavior with respect to EC
 - Median quantile regression of BC and aerosol concentrations
-- Modeling the effect of total secondary aerosols and specific compounds (NO₃⁻, SO₄²⁻)
+- Modeling the effect of total aerosols and specific compounds (NO₃⁻, SO₄²⁻)
 - Polynomial and spline regression models
 - Dust impact analysis on the BC/EC ratio